airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 The generated `README.md` will also contain instructions on how to iterate.

 ### Creating a Connector from a Singer Tap
 [Singer.io](http://singer.io/) is an established open source framework with a vibrant community and many available connectors (known as taps & targets).
 Airbyte makes it simple & easy to build an Airbyte connector from a Singer tap.
-The basic idea is to wrap the Singer tap in a shim Python package which makes the Singer tap compatible with the Airbyte protocols.
+The basic idea is to wrap the Singer tap in a shim Python package which makes the Singer tap compatible with the Airbyte protocols, then publishing that in a Docker image consumable by Airbyte.

 To create an Airbyte connector from a Singer tap, run the connector generator as described above and choose the Singer generator.
 The generated package will contain the details about exactly what needs to be done.